Welcome to the SSM PhD Program

 This program is suitable for applicants who have prior research experience, are interested in pursuing a career in research, wish to gain an internationally recognized qualification and want to enhance their employment opportunities.

 Upon successful accomplishment of the program, PhD graduates will be able to produce original research or advanced program at a doctoral level.
 They are able to conceptualize, design and implement projects for the production of significant new knowledge and/or understanding.
+All course material is found on our e-learning platform which gives students the ability to study from anywhere in the world.

 As a PhD graduate, you gain the skills to create, interpret and expand knowledge which extends the importance of the chosen discipline.
 You will be able to spread the research findings by publishing, conducting and participating in academic journals, forum and seminars, etc.